Contextual Bandits with Continuous Actions: Smoothing, Zooming, and Adapting: Lipschitz regret guarantees

 \paragraph{Remarks.} As in~\pref{thm:smooth_adaptive}, we obtain a family of upper and lower bounds, one for each $\beta \in [0,1]$, which make up a Pareto frontier.
-With $\beta=1$ an optimal Lipschitz-adaptive rate is $T^{2/3}\sqrt{L}$ which is much worse than the $T^{2/3}L^{1/3}$ non-adaptive rate from~\pref{corr:stoch_ring_lip_instance}.
+With $\beta=1$ an optimal Lipschitz-adaptive rate is $T^{2/3}\sqrt{L}$ which is worse than the $T^{2/3}L^{1/3}$ non-adaptive rate from~\pref{corr:stoch_ring_lip_instance}.
 Note that it is easy to obtain the worse adaptive rate of $\otil\rbr{LT^{2/3}}$ simply by guessing that the Lipschitz constant is $1$ in our variant of \expfour.

 Several prior works develop adaptive algorithms that either require knowledge of unknown problem parameters, or yield regret bounds that, in addition to $T$ and $L$, scale with such parameters~\citep{ImplicitMAB-nips11,bubeck2011lipschitz,Bull-bandits14,locatelli2018adaptivity}.
 These algorithms are not Lipschitz adaptive, contrasting with our algorithm that requires no additional knowledge or assumptions.
 However, this dependence on other parameters allows these prior results to side-step our lower bound and achieve faster rates.
-See~\pref{sec:related-work} for more discussion.

-\OMIT{ \footnote{\citet{bubeck2011lipschitz} need a known bound on the second derivative of the loss function, and \citet{locatelli2018adaptivity} require either a known value of the minimum loss, or a sharp, known bound on the achievable regret.
-Regret bounds in \citep{ImplicitMAB-nips11,Bull-bandits14} depend on a parameter which characterizes the difficulty of discovering the Lipschitz structure via random probing.} }

 Note that Lipschitz-adaptivity is qualitatively quite different from the uniformly-smoothed adaptivity studied in~\pref{thm:smooth_adaptive}.
 With Lipschitz-adaptivity there is a single fixed benchmark policy class and we simply seek a guarantee against that class, albeit in an environment with unknown smoothness parameter.
 However, for~\pref{thm:smooth_adaptive} we are effectively competing with infinitely many policy sets simultaneously ($\Pi_h$ for each $h \in (0,1]$) and we seek a regret bound against all of them.
 Somewhat surprisingly, both settings demonstrate a similar price-of-adaptivity and the optimally adaptive algorithms are nearly identical.